-Name De- Description
+Name De- fault Description

-fault

-enabled true If true, all requests with gzip or deflate in the Accept-Encoding header will

-have their response entities compressed and requests with gzip or deflate in the

-Content-Encoding header will have their request entities decompressed.
+enabled true If true, all requests with gzip in the Accept-Encoding header will have their response entities compressed and requests with gzip in the Content-Encoding header will have their request entities decompressed.

 minimu- 256 All response entities under this size are not compressed.

 mEntity- bytes

 Size

 bufferSize 8KiB The size of the buffer to use when compressing.

 exclude- [] The set of user agent patterns to exclude from compression.

 dUserA-

 gentPat-

 terns

-com- Jetty's
+com- Jetty's The list of mime types to compress.
+The default is all types apart the commonly known

 pressed- de- image, video, audio and compressed types.

 Mime- fault

 Types

-included- Jetty's The list list of HTTP methods to compress.
+included- Jetty's The list of HTTP methods to compress.
 The default is to compress only GET responses.

 Methods de-

 fault

-deflate- -1 The compression level used for ZLIB deflation(compression).
+deflate- -1 The compression level used for deflation(compression).

 Compres-

 sionLevel

-gzipCom- true If true, then ZLIB inflation(decompression) will be performed in the GZIP-compatible mode.

-patibleIn-
+gzipCom- true This option is unused and deprecated as compressed requests without header info are unpatibleIn- supported

 flation

 syncFlush false The flush mode.
 Set to true if the application wishes to stream (e.g. SSE) the data, but this

 may hurt compression performance (as all pending output is flushed).